John Palliser: Biography

 In 1859 Palliser was awarded the Patron's Gold Medal of the Royal Geographical Society for his Survey of the Rocky Mountains.
 He returned to Ireland in 1862 and presented his findings to the British Parliament.

 The information contained in his survey was instrumental in ending the Hudson's Bay Company's ownership of Rupert's Land (lands encompassing all tributaries to Hudson Bay) with the Deed of Surrender, which came into effect in 1870.
 While Palliser is credited with opening up a new era of settlement and development in the Canadian West, his warnings about the unsuitability to agricultural development of the area now known as Palliser's Triangle went unheeded.
 Palliser reported that the region including what is now southeastern Alberta and southwestern Saskatchewan, was too arid for farming.
 The area was nevertheless settled for farming, but was devastated in the Dust Bowl drought.

-In 1869 he travelled to Novaya Zemlya in Russia with another brother, Frederick Palliser aboard the ship Sampson.
+In 1869 he travelled to Novaya Zemlya in Russia with another brother, Frederick Palliser, aboard the ship Sampson.

 Palliser was named a Companion of the Order of St. Michael and St. George (CMG) in the 1877 Birthday Honours.
 He never married and retired to Ireland, where he spent the rest of his life caring for his family.
 He died at his house, Comeragh House, Mahon Bridge, in County Waterford, Ireland in 1887.
-He is buried in the graveyard of Comeragh Church, Briska, Kilmacthomas, Co.
-Waterford.
+He is buried in the graveyard of Comeragh Church, Briska, Kilmacthomas, County Waterford.
 The Alberta administration has placed a plaque on his grave in commemoration of his achievements.

 The Fairmont Palliser Hotel and the neighbourhood of Palliser in Calgary, Alberta, are named after him, as are the Palliser Range, Palliser Regional School Division and Palliser Formation of the Canadian Rockies.
 The University of Calgary undergraduate Geography club is named the Palliser Club.
+The railway station named Palliser located at mile 22.4 on CPKC Mountain subdivision is named after Captain Palliser.